 This must be the first and last time that I’ll ever been able to keep up with the cool kids, but right now, I’m part of a trend that is being talked about by one of the UK’s most style-savvy publications, Grazia Magazine.
 No I haven’t bought myself a pair of high-waisted disco trousers and a matching turban, I am talking about the fact that I am pretty much ‘semi-vegan’.

 Die-hard vegans may well see semi-veganism as a complete cop-out.
-It’s a fact that a semi vegan is not a vegan at all, but personally, I can’t imagine sticking to the restrictions of eating an entirely vegan diet full time, and have been living as a ‘semi-vegan’ for quite a while.
-I do this for a mixture of environmental and health reasons, and for me, this involves only eating high welfare organic meat every now and again, swapping dairy for plant alternatives like rice, nut and soy milk, upping the beans and whole grains, and limiting my intake of processed foods as much as possible.
+It’s a fact that a semi vegan is not a vegan at all, but personally, I can’t imagine sticking to the restrictions of eating an entirely vegan diet 100% of the time, and have been living as a ‘semi-vegan’ for quite a while.
+I do this for a mixture of environmental and health reasons, and for me, this involves only eating high welfare, organic meat every now and again, swapping dairy for plant alternatives like rice, nut and oat milk, upping the beans and whole grains, and limiting my intake of processed foods.

-Whilst the idea of cutting out processed food and cutting down on meat and dairy is certainly not news to a lot of us, I can’t help but be excited that it’s reaching mainstream publications and new audiences via magazines like Grazia.
-Only a couple of weeks ago, lifestyle publication Stylist Magazine also featured a great piece from Lizzie Pook, which looked at how and why to eat cleaner, unprocessed foods every day, and even included a foolproof ‘Seven Food Rules to Live By‘.
-These included eating less meat, buying fruit and veg in season, eating British lamb and choosing free range eggs.
+Whilst the idea of cutting out processed food and cutting down on meat is certainly not revolutionary for a lot of us, I can’t help but be excited that it’s reaching mainstream publications and new audiences via magazines like Grazia.
+Only a couple of weeks ago, London lifestyle publication Stylist Magazine also featured a great piece from Lizzie Pook, which looked at how and why to eat cleaner, unprocessed foods every day, and even included a foolproof ‘Seven Food Rules to Live By‘.
+These included eating less meat, buying fruit and veg in season, eating British lamb, going organic and choosing free-range eggs.